-- All three are optional. - Missing Activity: No output from this transition. - Missing Guard: Always take this transition if the event occurs. - Missing Event: Take this transition immediately.
+- All three are optional. - Missing Activity: No output from this transition. - Missing Guard: Always take transition following event. - Missing Event: Take this transition immediately after entering preceding state (if guards met).

 State Transition Examples Transitions are labeled in the form: